cheng6076/Bayesian-Optimization-with-Gaussin-Process/README.md

 # Bayesian Optimization (BO) with Expected Improvement.

+## Introduction
-The code implements a Bayesian optimizer with Gaussian process for tuning parameters.
+The code implements a Bayesian optimizer with Gaussian process for tuning hyper-parameters.
 Expected Improvement is used as the standard when choosing the next point for evaluation.
 The implementation is in bo.py.

 As an example, the optimizer is used for tuning parameters of a random forest classifier, which is then used for classifying digits in the MNIST dataset.